Skip to content

 • 91% of prison inmates in Kansas are male, 9% female.

-• Between 2007 and 2016, the Kansas prison population increased by 14%
+• Between 2019 and 2023, the Kansas prison population declined by 12%.

-Types of Jails and Prisons in Kansas
+Types of Correctional Facilities in Kansas

 The Kansas correctional system is pretty simple, with only a few types of facilities.
 They have a few state prisons, some reentry centers, county jails, one juvenile detention center, and three federal prisons.
-The state prisons and juvenile detention center are overseen by the Kansas Prisoner Review Board and the Governor for the state.
+The state prisons and juvenile detention centers are overseen by the Kansas Prisoner Review Board and the Governor of the state.
 The Federal Bureau of Prisons is responsible for the federal prisons, and each county Sheriff has jurisdiction over the county jails.

 Kansas State Prisons